metavurt/weo3joints/README.md

 WEO3Joints simply hopes to have a life.

 ### What comes with WEO3Joints?
 WEO3Joints comes pre-baked with all of the great features that are found in the Foundation framework.
 If it works in Foundation, it will work in WEO3Joints.
-The theme also includes:
+The theme also includes (but not limited to):

 - Foundation Navigation Options
 - Motion-UI
 - Grid archive templates
 - Translation Support
-- Bower and Gulp Support
+- Gulp Support
-- And much, much more!

 ### What tools do I need to use WEO3Joints?
 While JointsWP enables different forms of management for its theme, WEO3Joints will move forward using Sass, npm and Gulp.